Must Do Tasks When Doing Site Migration

 Perform Immediate Checks

 Testing functionalities is like checking your new home’s appliances, switches, and faucets.
 Every feature your website offers, be it a shopping cart, login system, or comment section, must be tested for proper operation.
 If something worked on your old platform, it should also work on the new one.
-Beyond basic functionalities, consider checking SEO settings, mobile responsiveness, and page load times.
+Beyond basic functionalities, check SEO settings, mobile responsiveness, and page load times.
 A thorough test ensures that you not only moved all your belongings but that everything works in their new environment.

 Monitor for Issues